marcusfschmidt/vim-matlab/README.md

 In this fork, a few (likely badly implemented) changes are introduced.
 For example, when code is run, the cursor moves to the REPL, down to the bottom and back to the window you were in previously - this way, you can see the last executed code.
 If you are not running the split in vim, this might not work.

 Moreover, the default keymaps are disabled.
-In their place, I use the below functions and keymaps written in Lua to ease cell navigation.
+In their place, I use the below functions and keymaps written in Lua to ease cell navigation and deletion.
+A lot of the logic is the same in the various functions and could be factored into dedicated helper functions, but I am lazy.

 ```
 -- Function to jump to the next occurrence of a line containing "%%" as the only content